 How to contact the rangers

-Please contact a ranger if you have any questions regarding rights of way, open access or work within the communities.
-Contact details are available on the individual ranger pages.
-Or you can contact us using email@example.com
+Please contact your area manager if you have any questions regarding rights of way, open access or work within the communities.
+Contact details are available on the area manager map.
+To see which parishes they cover use the area manager parish list.
+Or you can contact us using email@example.com.

 You can also follow our work on Twitter @dalesranger.